-125 Chemical Science (3) A non-science majors course in chemistry that will introduce the basic concepts of chemistry and examine these in terms of "real world" examples.
+125 Chemical Science (3)

+A non-science majors course in chemistry that will introduce the basic concepts of chemistry and examine these in terms of "real world" examples.
 Designed for non-science majors, this course will satisfy general curriculum distribution requirements, but is not applicable towards a chemistry major or minor.
 Laboratory included.

-150 General Chemistry I (4) Prerequisite: MAT 170 or equivalent.
+150 General Chemistry I (4)

+Prerequisite: MAT 170 or equivalent.
 An introduction to the basic concepts of chemistry.
 Topics include the structure of atoms, periodicity, stoichiometry, gas laws, the physical states of matter and chemical bonding.
 Laboratory experiments are designed to supplement the lecture material.

-151 General Chemistry II (4) Prerequisite: CHE 150.
+151 General Chemistry II (4)

+Prerequisite: CHE 150.
 A continuation of General Chemistry I. Topics include kinetics, equilibrium, thermodynamics, electrochemistry, and redox reactions.
 Laboratory experiments are designed to supplement the lecture and include some qualitative analysis.

-200 Introduction to Analytical Chemistry (4) Prerequisite: CHE 151.
-An advanced treatment of chemical equilibrium and its application to the quantitative analysis of chemical substances.
-Emphasis on gravimetric, volumetric, spectrophotometric, and potentiometric methods of analysis.
+200 Introduction to Analytical Chemistry (4)

+Prerequisite: CHE 151.
+Theory and practice of chemical analysis of inorganic and organic substances with an introduction to the use of chemical instrumentation and interpretation of data obtained from these instruments.
+Methods of analysis covered include gravimetric, titrimetric, electrochemical, and spectrophotometric methods.

-230 Organic Chemistry (4) Prerequisite: CHE 151.
+230 Organic Chemistry I (4)

+Prerequisite: CHE 151.
 A study of the chemical properties and reactions of carbon and its derivatives.
 Topics include bonding, nomenclature, sterochemistry, substitution, elimination, and free-radical reactions, organometallic compounds, infrared and nuclear magnetic resonance spectroscopy, and the chemistry of alkyl halides, alcohols, ethers, epoxides, glycols, alkenes, and alkynes.
 Experiments which illustrate organic chemistry techniques and synthetic organic chemistry are emphasized.

-231 Organic Chemistry II (4) Prerequisite: CHE 230.
+231 Organic Chemistry II (4)

+Prerequisite: CHE 230.
 A continuation of Organic Chemistry I. Topics include aromaticity, the chemistry of benzene, aldehydes, ketones, carboxylic acids and their derivatives, amines, polycyclic and heterocyclic aromatic compounds, condensation reactions, carbohydrates, and amino acids and proteins.
 Experiments involving qualitative organic analysis, IR and NMR spectroscopy, and a synthetic project are emphasized.

-320 Basic Biochemistry (4) Prerequisites: CHE 231 or permission of instructor.
+320 Basic Biochemistry (4)

+Prerequisite: CHE 231 or permission of instructor.
 A study of the chemical properties and biologic functions of the atoms, molecules, macromolecules, and macromolecular complexes that contribute to living systems.
 Topics include pH, structure and function of carbohydrates, polysaccharides, lipids, proteins, and nucleic acids, enzyme kinetics, the major metabolic cyles and their cellular control processes, and the mechanisms of hormone action.
 In addition, the specialized metabolism of several organs and tissues, starvation, diabetes, mellitus, and alcoholism are presented.
 Lecture only.

-350 Physical Chemistry I (4) Prerequisites: CHE 200; MAT 261; PHY 200, 201; or permission of instructor.
+350 Physical Chemistry I (4)

+Prerequisites: CHE 200; MAT 261; PHY 200, 201; or permission of instructor.
 An introduction to the fundamental principles that are applicable to physicochemical systems.
 Topics include gases and kinetic molecular theory, the laws of thermodynamics, phase equilibrium, ideal and nonideal solutions, electrochemistry, and surface phenomena.
 Laboratory included.

-351 Physical Chemistry II (4) Prerequisites: CHE 350 or permission of the instructor.
+351 Physical Chemistry II (4)

+Prerequisite: CHE 350 or permission of the instructor.
 A continuation of Physical Chemistry I. Topics include kinetics, photochemistry, quantum mechanics, spectroscopy, and X-ray diffraction.
 Laboratory included.

-420 Advanced Biochemistry (4) Prerequisites: CHE 320, 351; or permission of instructor.
+420 Advanced Biochemistry (4)

+Prerequisites: CHE 320, 351; or permission of instructor.
 A course designed to follow Basic Biochemistry, consisting of selected topics in biochemistry.
 Topics may include DNA sequencing, nucleic acid, amino acid, protein, collagen, triglyceride, and phospholipid biosynthesis, uric acid metabolism, lipoproteins, atherosclerosis, prostaglandins, photosynthesis, vitamins, trace elements, immunochemistry, and the biochemistry of cancer.
 Experiments that illustrate biochemical concepts are emphasized.
 As time permits, the student will carry out experiments in the following areas: biochemical assays, enzymes (isolations, kinetics), chromatography, electrophoresis, clinical chemistry, and the physical chemistry of nucleic acids and/or proteins.